nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   `Software Engineer`.
 * Only full words will be matched e.g. `Han` will not match `Hans` and `software engineers` will not match `Software Engineer`.
-* Details of the person being viewed will be displayed in the display panel
+* Details of the person being viewed will be displayed in the display panel.

 Examples:
 * `view n/Alex Yeoh j/Software Engineer` displays the details of candidate Alex Yeoh in the display panel.